Gambling Addiction Treatment Blog

 Healthy boundaries help you define who you are and keep relationships safe, respectful and supportive.
 Unhealthy boundaries, on the other hand, can be used to manipulate or control others or keep loved ones at arm’s length.

-Setting healthy boundaries are essential for protecting yourself emotionally.
+Setting healthy boundaries is essential for protecting yourself emotionally.
 No matter how much you want to, you will never be able to control your spouse or their addiction.
 Don't tolerate negative behaviors, including lying and stealing, manipulation, or disrespect.

 Seek Support